dilshan5/ttaf-mobile-sample-android-native/README.md

    git clone https://github.com/dilshan5/ttaf-mobile-sample-android-native.git
    cd ttaf-mobile-sample-android-native
    ```
-2. Goto configuration.properties file and set,
+2. Goto `configuration.properties` file and set,
     1. mobile-platform
     2. mobile-app-location
     3. mobile-app-name
 3. Paste your apk file into `appstore` folder.

-# Set your android emulator/device
+# Set your android test device
+1. If you use a real android device then,
+    1. NO need to run `start_all_android_emulators` file.
+    2. Plug the device(s)
+    3. To get `mobile-device-id` (Unique Device Identifier or UDID), run command `adb devices` on CLI
+    4. Edit `register_devices_with_appium` file and run

+1. If you use a real android emulator then,
-  - Edit `start_all_android_emulators` file and change the device name
+    1. Edit `start_all_android_emulators` file and change the emulator name(s) (eg: `gtest1`)
-  - Set path to your local install emulator folder in SDK folder
+    2. Set path to your local install emulator folder in SDK folder
+    3. Run `start_all_android_emulators` file
-  - Edit `register_devices_with_appium` file as you need
+    3. Edit `register_devices_with_appium` file and run

-  Please follow following format:
+  Please follow the following format:
   ```
-  appium -a 127.0.0.1 -p 1234 -bp 2345 --udid <emulatorname> --chromedriver-port 5645  --session-override --default-capabilities "{\"systemPort\":8200}"
+  appium -a 127.0.0.1 -p <appium-server-port> -bp 2345 --udid <mobile-device-id> --chromedriver-port 5645  --session-override --default-capabilities "{\"systemPort\":8200}"
   ```

-  After you done with changes, run the register_devices_with_appium and start_all_android_emulators BAT files.
-Then your emulators will start and connect with Appium server.
+  **Notes :**

+  - If you want to run the same test on multiple devices in parallel, then use unique `appium-server-port` for each device.
- **Note :** For Windows machine use BAT file and for Linux versions use Shell Script
+  - For Windows machine use BAT files and for Linux versions use Shell Scripts

  # Edit Test suite

  Go to the `SmokeTest_Parallel.xml`.

-You can change the `mobile-device-id` and `mobile-device-name` according to your local machine.
+ You can change the `mobile-device-id`, `appium-server-port` and `mobile-device-name` according to your emulator/mobile device.

 # Running the test suite via test suite

 Go to the `SmokeTest_Parallel.xml` .
 Right click and run the suite.

 # Running the test suite via CLI
-In the terminal window type following command,
+In the terminal window type the following command,

+``
  mvn clean install
+``

- Make sure that you successfully import all the maven dependencies.
+ Make sure you successfully import all the maven dependencies.
 After that run the following command to start the execution,

  mvn clean -P<suite_name>

+ ``
  mvn clean -PSmokeTest
+ ``

 # Enable Selenium grid

-Set Up the selenium grid and change the Selenium grid URL in the configuration.properties file.
+Set Up the selenium grid and change the Selenium grid URL in the `configuration.properties` file.
 Then run your distributed test suite.

 # View Allure report

-First you need to download allure from https://github.com/allure-framework/allure2/releases
+First, you need to download allure from https://github.com/allure-framework/allure2/releases

 Then add the bin folder location into your PATH variable.Once you run your test suite, 'allure-results' directory will create inside target directory.
 Copy the path of it.
 Then open the command prompt.
-Run following command,
+Run the following command,

+``
 allure serve <location to your allure-results directory>
+``